Alex Hobden announced as College Principal of BIMM University Berlin’s Screen and Film Faculty

 Be nice, be useful, arrive early, work hard and never give up.

-To learn more about our new Screen and Film Faculty at BIMM Institute Berlin then visit the course page here.
+To learn more about our new Screen and Film Faculty at BIMM University Berlin then visit the course page here.